Pelmen323/Kaiserreich_Autotests/README.md

 - usage of remove_country_leader_role effect test (the effect causes CTDs.
 Test verifies that this effect is not used)
 - usage of non-unique advisor tokens test (it causes bugs all over the place.
 Advisors should have unique tokens)
 - usage of missing idea tokens in advisors activation
+- unused characters test (characters that exist but never recruited)

 *Cosmetic tags tests:*
 - unused cosmetic tags test (finds all cosmetic tags that are set but never checked)